-Disclaimer - The information contained in this document is confidential, privileged and only for the intended recipient and may not be used, published, or redistributed to the public.
-A redacted version is available at http://ncdc.gov.ng/diseases/sitreps
+Disclaimer - This situation report is based on the best available information reported.
+The NCDC is not responsible for information shared with third parties or any interpretation outside what is published.
+The report_may not be used, published, or redistributed to the public.
+All redacted Lassa fever situation reports are available at http://ncdc.gov.ng/diseases/sitreps